Last updated on June 23rd, 2020 at 02:01 pm

 You’ll feel like your on a tropical island.
 In fact, you are!

 The fishing here is fantastic inside the pass.
 You can also paddle back into the oyster bars, where redfish (red drum) abound.
 In the morning, you may wake up to fishing boats casting nets into your cove for baitfish.

 If sites on Tiger are not available, try adjacent Picnic Key, which has an outhouse.
 Picnic’s campsites are on the Gulf, however, and exposed to the weather.
 The beach here is also subject to fast-moving tides, so stay well above the high-tide line.

-Given Florida’s heat and bugs, this is a trip to start planning now, but wait to take it until the weather cools.
+Given Florida’s heat and bugs, this is a trip for cooler weather.

 Here’s more about paddling and camping in the Ten Thousand Islands.